Mathieu-Desrochers/Javascript-Experimentations/documentation/infrastructure/js/test.md

     function () { selectCustomerViewModel.loadCustomers(); }

-__isWaitOver__
-A function that is polled regularly.
-It must return true when the action has completed.
-The testFail function is called automalically if the wait times out.

-    function () { return selectCustomerViewModel.customers().length > 0; }

 __expectedState__
-An object against which the view model is compared when the wait is over.
+The view model is compared sporadically to this object.
-The testFail function is called automalically if any property is different.
+Once the comparaison returns true, the onSuccess function is called.
+Should the comparaison still return false after one second, the testFail function is invoked.

     {
       customers: [